decred/dcrd/hdkeychain/README.md

 Package hdkeychain provides an API for Decred hierarchical deterministic extended keys (based on BIP0032).

 A comprehensive suite of tests is provided to ensure proper functionality.
-See `test_coverage.txt` for the gocov coverage report.
-Alternatively, if you are running a POSIX OS, you can run the `cov_report.sh` script for a real-time report.

 ## Feature Overview

 - Full BIP0032 implementation
 - Single type for private and public extended keys
-- Convenient cryptograpically secure seed generation
+- Convenient cryptographically secure seed generation
 - Simple creation of master nodes
 - Support for multi-layer derivation
 - Easy serialization and deserialization for both private and public extended keys
 - Support for custom networks by accepting a network parameters interface
-- Obtaining the underlying EC pubkeys and EC privkeys ties in seamlessly with existing secp256k1 types which provide powerful tools for working with them to do things like sign transactions and generate payment scripts
+- Allows obtaining the underlying serialized secp256k1 pubkeys and privkeys directly so they can either be used directly or optionally converted to the secp256k1 types which provide powerful tools for working with them to do things like sign transactions and generate payment scripts
 - Uses the highly-optimized secp256k1 package
 - Code examples including:
   - Generating a cryptographically secure random seed and deriving a master node